CSC-690-Final/Final-Project/README.md

 same category or go back to a main menu to choose different category.

 ## Must have features:
-> Main menu with different categories
+*  Main menu with different categories
-> Question display
+*  Question display
-> Answer display
+*  Answer display
-> Button to reveal an answer
+*  Button to reveal an answer
-> Button to continue in the same category
+*  Button to continue in the same category
-> Button to go back to the main menu
+*  Button to go back to the main menu

 ## Nice to have features:
-> Hints(if requested)
+*  Hints(if requested)
-> Difficulty level options for each category.
+*  Difficulty level options for each category.

 ## Timeframe:
-> Main menu with different categories: 2 hours
+*  Main menu with different categories: 2 hours
-> Question display: 12 hours
+*  Question display: 12 hours
-> Answer display: 12 hours
+*  Answer display: 12 hours
-> Button to reveal an answer: 1/2 hour
+*  Button to reveal an answer: 1/2 hour
-> Button to continue in the same category: 1/2 hour
+*  Button to continue in the same category: 1/2 hour
-> button to go back to the main menu: 1/2 hour
+*  Button to go back to the main menu: 1/2 hour
-> Hints: 8-10 hours
+*  Hints: 8-10 hours
-> Difficulty level options: 4 hours
+*  Difficulty level options: 4 hours